 This course incorporates the College and Career Readiness Standards (CCRS) for Adult Education.
 The standards sharpen the focus on the close connection between comprehension of the text and attainment of knowledge.
-Relevant individualized instruction provides reading, writing, language, and speaking and listening activities to enable students to become empowered, competent, critical, and reflective in their assignments.

-- 1. Make logical inferences about the importance of American Government and Politics. - 2.
-Analyze the series of events which led to the creation of the United States Constitution and Bill of Rights. - 3.
+- 1. Make logical inferences about the importance of American Government and Politics. - Analyze the series of events which led to the creation of the United States Constitution and Bill of Rights. - 3.
 Analyze U.S. documents of historical and literary significance for their themes, purposes, and rhetorical features.